core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 On success, the broker returns a 2.04 (Changed) response.
 However, when data is published to the topic for the first time, the broker instead MUST return a 2.01 (Created) response and set the topic in the fully-created state (see {{topic-lifecycle}}).

-If the request does not have an acceptable content-format, the broker returns a 4.15 (Unsupported Content-Format) response.
+If the request does not have an acceptable content-format, as specified by the "topic-content-format" property in the topic configuration, the broker returns a 4.15 (Unsupported Content-Format) response.

 If the client is sending publications too fast, the broker returns a 4.29 (Too Many Requests) response {{RFC8516}}.